Such a simple supper or light lunch idea, and super easy for kids to make ... and learn to love fish!

 Sardines (even canned ones) are high in heart-healthy omega-3 fatty acids.
 They are high in calcium and a source of vitamin D; essential for healthy teeth and bones.

 Bread is a good source of complex carbohydrates which gives us energy.
 It is also a good source of fibre and B vitamins.
-In general, wholemeal bread tend to be more nutritious than white, and it also contains more fibre.
+In general, wholemeal bread tends to be more nutritious than white, and it also contains more fibre.

 per 90g serving